Help us improve your experience.

 The origin field is valid in any context of a Path message.
 Typically it is used in the following ways:

-• In a SetRequest to indicate a particular schema is being used to modify the target configuration.
+• Use a SetRequest to indicate that a particular schema modifies the target configuration.

-• In a GetRequest to retrieve the contents of a particular schema, or in a GetResponse to indicate that the payload contains data from a particular <origin, path> schema.
+• Use a GetRequest to retrieve the contents of a particular schema, or use a GetResponse to indicate that the payload contains data from a particular <origin, path> schema.

-• In a SubscribeRequest to subscribe to paths within a particular schema, or SubscribeResponse to indicate an update corresponds to a particular <origin, path> tuple.
+• Use a SubscribeRequest to subscribe to paths within a particular schema, or use a SubscribeResponse to indicate that an update corresponds to a particular <origin, path> tuple.

-If more than one origin is used within a message, a path in the prefix must not be specified, because a prefix applies to all paths within the message.
-In the case that a prefix is specified, it must specify any required origin.
-A single request must not specify origin in both prefix and path fields in any RPC payload messages.
+When a message uses more than one origin, do not specify a path in the prefix, because the prefix applies to all paths in the message.
+When a prefix is specified, include any required origin.
+Do not specify origin in both the prefix and the path fields in a single request for any RPC payload message.

 Special Values of Origin

 Origin values are agreed out-of-band to the gNMI protocol.
-Where the origin field is unspecified, its value should default to openconfig.
+Where the origin field is unspecified, its value must default to openconfig.
 It is recommended that the origin is explictly set.

 Definition of origin for YANG-modelled Data